its4land/delineation-tool/v3.0/3_interactive_delineation/README.txt

 The source code is available here: https://github.com/SCrommelinck/BoundaryDelineation

-Please refer to our wiki for a detailed manual for the interactive delineation: https://github.com/SCrommelinck/Delineation-Tool/wiki/3)-Interactive-Delineation
+Instructions on how to apply interactive delineation can be found in the wiki: https://github.com/SCrommelinck/Delineation-Tool/wiki/3)-Interactive-Delineation